 Remove the cakes from the griddle and dust with powdered sugar while still warm.
 Some people leave out the dried fruit, opting to split the cooled cakes and sandwich them together with jam.

-*The daffodil is a national symbol which is in season during March and the leek is Saint David's personal symbol.
+*The daffodil is a national symbol that is in season during March and the leek is Saint David's personal symbol.
 Welsh troops were able to distinguish each other from opposing English troops dressed in similar fashion by wearing leeks.
 Interestingly, the association leeks and daffodils have similar names in Welsh: Cenhinen (leek) and Cenhinen Pedr (literally "Peter's leek" for daffodil).